clemencegoh/paas_manager_flask/README.md

 # paas_manager_flask
-Flask implementation of simple platform as a service backend challenge
+Flask implementation of simple platform as a service backend challenge.

+This will be entirely CLI-based, and thus will have minimal to no UI involved.

+For purposes of this project, to handle rapid prototyping, the following will be used:
+- Flask
+- sqlite (relational Databse)

+## Instructions for use:
+- Command: `python app.py`

 ## Requirements:
 - User: